gitlabhq/gitlabhq/doc/development/contributing/merge_request_workflow.md

 1. Added to [the website](https://gitlab.com/gitlab-com/www-gitlab-com/), if relevant
 1. Community questions answered
 1. Answers to questions radiated (in docs/wiki/support etc.)
-1. [Black-box tests or end-to-end tests][e2e-tests] added if required.
-Please contact [the dev stage quality team][dev-stage-quality-team] with any questions
+1. [Black-box tests/end-to-end tests][e2e-tests] added if required.
+Please contact [the quality team][quality-team] with any questions

 If you add a dependency in GitLab (such as an operating system package) please consider updating the following and note the applicability of each in your